uv-python/dyn_dispatch/README.markdown

 Methods accepting a and/or returning a class instance (required to e.g. overload operators for vectors and matrices) do not work with any of the multiple dispatch packages I have tried.

+Note that strong typing is enforced, passing parameters of types different from the one listed in the decorator will result in throwing an exception.

 ### Example: